 WP Mobile Edition helps you to turn your existing website into a purely mobile version optimized for Android, iOS, and Windows.

 The WP Mobile edition has a mobile switcher, which automatically detects devices while also letting users switch to whatever version they want (between desktop and mobile).
 The standard mobile theme is lightweight and quick to load.
 It also comes with device adaptation, smart formatting, full commenting system, and eight different color schemes.
 The theme is SEO-ready and is equipped with mobile advertising (in case you want to).

-If you’d like to see whether you should take the effort to go mobile or not, maybe you should check out this Full Value of Mobile Calculator from Google.
+If you’d like to see whether you should take the effort to go mobile or not, maybe you should check out this Mobile Friendly Test Tool from Google.

 The future calls for responsive or dedicated mobile designs, faster websites, optimized content rendering, and enhanced UX/UI.
 None of that is going to happen if users still have to squint, pinch, zoom, and swipe on mobile devices.

 How fast does your WordPress website load?
 Have you used any of these plugins before?
 Did we miss out on any popular plugins?
 Share your thoughts in the comments below.